BACKGROUND INFO:

 Both of the original cardboard cases have seen some handling wear and one in particular (I have called this Copy B) has "colour fade" to the artwork.
 This same copy B also has an old price sticker attached to the topside and a paper label on the side-edge with the film title.

-Both films appear to be undamaged, although Copy A has NO White leader film (just a short length of Black film before the movie begins) but Copy B does have a White leader, although short.
-No film clips in either case
+Copy A has NO White leader film (just a short length of Black film before the movie begins) but Copy B does have a White leader, although short.
+No film clips on either reel

 TESTING: